-After cooking, I like to keep them in quart jars in the refrigerator (1 pounds of beans will yield you about 6 cups cooked beans)—I find this puts some focus to my meal planning for the week: use the beans!
-Buy some kale and tender lettuce, stock up on good Parmesan, make sure to have some lemons, olive oil and flaky salt—taking beans from cooked to a wonderful meal doesn’t take much.
+One pound of dry beans yields about 6 cups cooked beans.
+After cooking, I like to keep them in quart jars in the refrigerator.
+I find that this adds focus to my meal planning for the week: use the beans!
+Buy some kale and tender lettuce, stock up on good Parmesan, make sure to have some lemons, olive oil and flaky salt.

 How to Cook Beans: Check out my How to Cook Beans post for the scoop.
-Summary: soak overnight then slow cooker “low” for 4 – 6 hours.
+Summary: soak overnight then slow cooker on “low” for 4–6 hours.

 Flageolet Beans with Lemon Dressing